Cultural impact of Beyoncé: Genre boundaries

-Beyoncé's music often moves between diverse musical styles, which has set the precedent for music to transcend genre.
+Beyoncé's music often moves between diverse musical styles, which has helped other artists to transcend genres.
 Music journalist Taylor Crumpton explained that Beyoncé ushered in a post-genre age by helping break down previously-rigid genre boundaries and enabling artists to explore musical styles in a fluid manner.
 Ann Powers of NPR said that Beyoncé's work has led the industry to a moment of "post-genre", while Robin Hilton viewed Beyoncé's blending of genres as having encouraged other artists to refuse to be confined to genre boundaries, "like she was setting out this table for and welcoming everybody to it".
 Aaron Williams of Uproxx wrote that Beyoncé's music cannot be confined to individual genres, adding: "At this point, Beyoncé is a genre."

-In an article for NPR, Kiana Fitzgerald wrote that Beyoncé reclaimed the genres of rock and country, which originated from black people.
+In an article for NPR, Kiana Fitzgerald wrote that Beyoncé reclaimed the genres of rock and country, which originated from Black people.
 Brittany Spanos for Rolling Stone wrote that Beyoncé's reclamation of rock "is giving the genre a second life – and maybe what can save it".

-Upon release, Renaissance sparked conversations and essays on the history of dance music and its roots in Black culture.
+Upon release, Renaissance sparked conversations and essays on the history of dance music and its roots in Black culture, as did Cowboy Carter with country music.

-Hip-hop revival in 2000s
+Hip-hop revival

 Beyoncé is credited with leading the revival of hip-hop in the 2000s.
 In the late 1990s and early 2000s, Eurodance became an increasingly popular musical genre, with international hits from artists such as Eiffel 65, Aqua and Scatman John.
 Other artists saw significant commercial success from Europop-inspired releases, such as the Spice Girls, Backstreet Boys and Take That.

 In 2003, Beyoncé bucked this trend with the release of her debut album Dangerously In Love, which blended R&B with hip-hop and soul.
 As Dangerously In Love increased in popularity, Beyoncé helped to move popular music away from the Europop-sound and towards funk- and hip-hop-based music, according to Billboard.
 This aided the commercialization of hip-hop as a genre, and the infusion of hip-hop influences in mainstream pop.
 As a result, the Billboard charts became dominated by urban music, with all songs that topped the Hot 100 chart in 2004 being performed by Black artists.